VIRUS DIARY: Sweden stayed open. I stayed at home.

 I realize I can’t leave my friends on “read” forever.
 Eventually, I tell them the truth: I miss them, but I’m not comfortable meeting right now.
 I want to continue seeing my parents for distanced lakeside walks.
 Let’s Zoom.

 They say they fully understand.
-But it’s still an awkward endeavou, and I feel like an overcautious outsider.
+But it’s still an awkward endeavor, and I feel like an overcautious outsider.

 Late May.